cacarrara/inspace/README.md

 ## Planets

-Usually Planet represent an information properly.
+Usually Planet represent the smallest category of information.
 Planets orbits a Star and have special dependency relation with it.
 A Planet cannot exist without an Star and cannot exist around more than one Star at same time.
 It may be possible to migrate a Planet from a Star to another, although it's not desired.

 ## Satellite